Skip to content

 (Optional) Runtime settings

-Some SDK settings should be done at the app runtime rather than during SDK initialization (build time).
-However, changing runtime settings during live service is not recommended.
+Some SDK settings should be done at the app execution (runtime) rather than during SDK initialization (build time).
+However, changing runtime configuration values during live service is not recommended.

 3. Development

-After completing the log settings and development preparation, implement the desired features in the app.
-You need to pass the events that occur according to the app lifecycle in the entire app source code to the Hive SDK and call the SDK methods that receive these events.
+After completing the log settings and development preparations, implement the desired features in the app.
+You need to pass the events occurring according to the app lifecycle to the Hive SDK throughout the entire app source code and call the SDK methods that receive these events.
 Below are the key items to know when developing the SDK.

 SDK initialization

 SDK Initialization is the first preparation step to execute SDK functionalities.
-In the SDK code flow, initialization is executed first, and after the initialization is complete, various SDK features such as authentication, payment, and promotions can be used.
+In the SDK code flow, initialization is executed first, and after the initialization is complete, each SDK function such as authentication, payment, and promotion can be used.

-The SDK displays the terms agreement screen (such as the device identification information collection and personal information collection consent popup that is exposed when the app user runs the app) during the initialization process.
-One of the main advantages of the SDK is that it allows for easy and convenient implementation of compliance-compliant terms agreement requests.
+The SDK displays the terms and conditions consent screen (such as the device identification information collection, personal information collection consent popup that is exposed when the app user launches the app) during the initialization process.
+One of the main advantages of the SDK is that it allows for easy and convenient implementation of compliance with the terms and conditions consent requests.

 Once the initialization is complete, you can check the device identification information and the list of supported IdPs during login in the Hive console.